 Emmanuel joined Strachan Partners, a leading commercial law firm in Nigeria in September 2009.
 In October 2011, he moved from Lagos to Abuja to establish and manage the Abuja practice of the firm.
 In 2014, he joined other partners to establish Fred-young & Evans LP, a full service commercial law firm and Fred-young Recoveries, an international debt collection firm.

 Emmanuel is experienced in recovery of diverse debts across borders.
 He has been engaged in prominent commercial litigations at the High and appellate courts and has acted as counsel in both domestic and international commercial arbitrations.
-He is involved in several public interest litigations like the recent suit by some Federal law makers in Nigeria against the Federal Government on the constitutionality of the Excess Crude Account.
-He is exposed to Nigeria’s corporate and intellectual property practice and advises both foreign and local clients on foreign investments and the legal regime in Nigeria’s real estate sector.
+He is involved in several public interest litigations like the suit by some Federal law makers in Nigeria against the Federal Government on the constitutionality of the Excess Crude Account and the ongoing suit to compel the Minister of Justice to promulgate an Order to bring the Foreign Judgments Reciprocal Act into operation.

-Emmanuel has authored several scholarly articles on alternative dispute resolution and arbitration, debt recovery and insolvency, enforcement of local and foreign judgments, telecommunication and real estate practice.
-He has attended several conferences and seminars and is a Member of the Chartered Institute of Arbitration, United Kingdom.
-He is currently a postgraduate student of International Business Law at the University of Liverpool.
+Emmanuel has authored several scholarly articles on alternative dispute resolution and arbitration, debt recovery and insolvency, enforcement of local and foreign judgments, telecommunication and real estate practice on Mondaq, Getting the Deal Through, Lexology, Corporate LiveWire, Virtual RoundTable, Finance Monthly, Lexology, Financial Worldwide, Start-up Overseas.